S2E/s2e-old/docs/ImageInstallation.rst

    $ $S2EDIR/build/qemu-release/i386-softmmu/qemu-system-i386 s2e_disk.raw -enable-kvm -m 1024 -cdrom debian-7.7.0-i386-CD-1.iso
    > Follow on-screen instructions to install Debian Linux inside VM (use the most basic setup that includes ssh)
    > If you have trouble navigating the menus, try specifying a keymap (e.g., add "-k en-us")
-   > If you don't have KVM installed and/or are not in the 'kvm' group, remove "-enable-kvm" from the command line
+   > Using "-enable-kvm" is faster, but KVM must be installed and you must be in the 'kvm' group (otherwise remove "-enable-kvm")

    $ # When your system is installed and rebooted, run the following command
    $ # inside the guest to install C and C++ compilers